erikgrinaker/toydb/README.md

 2. Go to "Run and Debug" tab and select e.g. "Debug unit tests in library 'toydb'".

-3. To debug the binary, create a data directory:

-    ```
-    $ sudo mkdir /var/lib/toydb && sudo chown $(whoami) /var/lib/toydb
-    ```

-   And then selet "Debug executable 'toydb'" under "Run and Debug".
+3. To debug the binary, select "Debug executable 'toydb'" under "Run and Debug".

 ## Credits